 Tartar begins to form at the edge of the gum line.
 As time passes, the tartar spreads under the gums, and covers the entire teeth.
 Tartar tends to build up on the gums and the teeth because of the rough surface.

 Furthermore, it becomes easy for the plaque to get attached to the roughened tartar in comparison to the smooth enamel of the teeth.
-Consequently, it becomes difficult to remove from the plaque from the rough area of the tartar.
-Tartar can easily be spotted by its rough texture and yellow – brown coating on the teeth.

 Besides giving an unattractive look to your teeth, tartar is also responsible for bad breath, periodontal diseases and eventually loss of teeth.